Songtan: Outside the base

 Songtan continues to grow southward and eastward from the base and is now a major bedroom community for Seoul and Suwon workers.
 Hundreds of large multi-story apartment buildings house these commuters.

 Farther away from the base, Songtan appears as any other city in Gyeonggi-do, with high-rise apartments stretching to the south.
 Cityscape gives way to rural farmlands immediately west and about two miles east of the base.
 From the downtown bus station, buses run to Seoul, which is roughly 45 minutes north.

 In 2005 the subway/train line from Seoul connected to Cheonan, with a station in Songtan.
 Songtan connects to many other cities: Osan, Suwon, and Seoul to the north; and Pyeongtaek, Cheonan, and Daejeon to the south.

 There is a sizable foreign population; American military, Filipino and, before 9/11 Russian, reside in the immediate vicinity of the base with an increasing Chinese presence of small merchants.

-Sinjang Shopping Mall
+Sinjang-dong Shopping Mall

 Immediately outside the base is a district with many bars, dance clubs, small shops, relator's offices and restaurants.
-This area is commonly referred to by foreigners as "downtown" or "the Ville" but is officially known as Sinjang-dong Shopping Mall.
+This area is commonly referred to by foreigners as "downtown" or "the S.E.D." but is officially known as Sinjang-dong Shopping Mall.

 On weekends the streets are crowded with local residents, tourists, shoppers, military members (U.S and R.O.K.) and general partiers clogging the streets and enjoying the "festive" atmosphere.
 Famous for hostesses called "Juicy girls" who supply drinks to the customers, most downtown bars feature pool, darts, loud American music (mainly hip-hop, rock, and classic rock) and hookahs as the main attractions.
 Dart and pool leagues are somewhat popular among the military population.
 There is a growing music scene at bars that have local bands play on weekend nights.

 Small shops are a large part of the Shinjang area.
 In 1996 a portion of the main street leading off Osan AB was remade into a pedestrian mall, the Shinjang Shopping Mall.
 Some Americans are eager to buy custom-made clothing at prices somewhat cheaper than in the U.S. from the skilled artisans who line the mall.
 There are also leather workers and painters, hanji, traditional Korean souvenirs, and blanket shops which cater to the Americans.
 Customers may haggle with the shop owners to obtain the best deal, and the shop owners are usually willing to do the same.

-Some of the businesses are well-known food chains like McDonald's, Popeyes and Baskin-Robbins; however, most are small, individually owned shops, restaurants, and bars.
+Some of the businesses are well-known food chains, however, most are small, individually owned shops, restaurants, and bars.
 Lining the middle of the pedestrian mall and streets are pojangmacha (small tents and carts) offering traditional Korean street foods such as hotteok, tteokbokki, mandu, and dakkochi (skewered chicken) better known in the area as chicken-on-a-stick.
 There are also small vendor tables selling colorful socks, hats, masks, tee-shirts, and other items and 'gray-market' tents selling copied DVDs.